Top-Serveurs/cfx-vote-plugin/README.md

 end)
 ```

-5. Start your server.
-If you see the message `[VotePlugin] Voting plugin active on port xxxx`, everything is fine!
+4. Start your server.
+If you see the message `[VotePlugin] The vote plugin is active on the default server port`, everything is fine!

-6. Last step: activate the voting plugin on the management panel of your server file.
+5. Last step: activate the voting plugin on the management panel of your server file.
 Go to https://top-games.net/gta in your server management, at the bottom there is a `Voting plugin` section.
-You need to activate the plugin and specify the port you indicated above in your `server.cfg` file.
+You need to activate the plugin by choosing "Vote plugin v3".
 Once the plugin is activated, you can click on the button to test the connectivity and then it's up to you!

 ## Help & Suggestions